Instructional Leadership For K-12 Educators

 DataWorks’ Instructional leadership programs empower school leaders to implement, monitor, and provide feedback for schoolwide reform.
 It supports administrators and teachers in analyzing data, identifying areas for improvement, and implementing evidence-based instructional strategies.

-By fostering a culture of shared responsibility for student success and providing ongoing professional development, an instructional leadership program helps ensure that teaching practices are well-aligned, student needs are met, and educational outcomes are consistently improved.
+By fostering a culture of shared responsibility for student success and providing ongoing professional development, instructional leadership helps ensure that teaching practices are well-aligned, student needs are met, and educational outcomes are consistently improved.

 leadership-that-improves-student-performance